flab-yehyafarhat/Reading-Group/miscellaneous ML/README.md

 classifier generalization, producing “winning ticket” sparsity masks for initializations, and editing the weights of implicit neural representations (INRs).
 In addition, we provide code for our models and experiments.

+# Visualizing the Loss Landscape of Neural Nets
+Neural network training relies on our ability to find “good” minimizers of highly non-convex loss functions.
+It is well-known that certain network architecture designs (e.g., skip connections) produce loss functions that train easier, and wellchosen training parameters (batch size, learning rate, optimizer) produce minimizers that generalize better.
+However, the reasons for these differences, and their effect on the underlying loss landscape, are not well understood.
+In this paper, we explore the structure of neural loss functions, and the effect of loss landscapes on generalization, using a range of visualization methods.
+First, we introduce a simple “filter normalization” method that helps us visualize loss function curvature and make meaningful side-by-side comparisons between loss functions.
+Then, using a variety of visualizations, we explore how network architecture affects the loss landscape, and how training parameters affect the shape of minimizers.